‘Explore, Discover, Achieve’

 At Beechwood, we understand that the best approach to positively influence the futures of our children is by enhancing educational outcomes.

 We define “educational” in its broadest sense, which goes beyond a collection of outcomes.
 It involves a child’s success and happiness, as well as their intellectual, social, and emotional growth.

-We provide a stimulating curriculum that has been carefully designed to help children build on existing knowledge and have a thorough comprehension of subjects, enabling them to succeed in all areas of learning.
+We provide a knowledge rich inclusive curriculum that has been carefully designed to build on children’s existing knowledge whilst developing the key subject specific skills.
+This will support them in furthering their learning as they continue their journey through education, enabling them to succeed in all areas of their education.

 Our goal is to develop the whole child: motivated by exploration, discovery, and their achievements.

 The English curriculum is driven by high quality texts.
 The teaching of reading is supported by quality guided reading texts and there is a clear emphasis on higher order reading skills.
 The teaching of writing is skills based and covers all genres.
 There are opportunities for writing across the curriculum.
 Talk for writing has contributed to the children’s rich vocabulary and has given them more scope to write creatively.
 Children work on becoming competent editors of their own work.

 Read, Write, Inc. is used successfully to teach the children phonics in Foundation Stage and Key Stage One.

 The maths curriculum is based on White Rose.
 Planning is driven by a progression in calculation policy with opportunities to develop reasoning within problem solving and investigations.
 Maths is taught within a context of real life and children enjoy practical and outdoor learning.